AnkithReddy02/Machine-Learning-CS360/README.md

 # Machine-Learning-CS360
 Academic Course Assignments

+These assignments are a part of Machine Learning Lab ( CS306 )

+Contents :

 1. Numpy and Pandas
 2. Program for dataset description
 3. Program for dataset description + plot of the dataset